pclaren/aa2_final_lab/README.md

 ### Tower dynamic inventory setup
 Give the inventory a useful name: e.g.: **OpenStack_inventory**

+Setup an source of type OpenStack.
+It should use the OpenStack credentials that have been created.

 Create three groups, where each also has a subgroup.